DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 Update if you're experiencing issues with printing

 = 3.2 =
-Update to get a setting for Pinterest Rich Pins compatibility and many other recipe improvements
+Update to get a setting for Pinterest Rich Pins compatibility and many other improvements

 = 3.1.5 =
 Intermediate fix version, update recommended